BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Cold Dead Hands/README.md

   unnatural-looking way.
 For now I'm just coping; there's a couple different ways to fix that (enumerated below) but I don't particularly care to do either at the moment.

+* Dahl Lost Legion inside the Veins of Helios don't have this mod applied.
+  Hotfixes against their `AIPawnBalanceDefinition` objects just seem to get totally ignored.
+I could work around this by redirecting the "stock" equip pools to my custom ones, but I'd been purposefully leaving those alone in case anything else was using them.
+I don't *think* that should be the case, but I'll have to do some digging.

 Ideas/TODO
 ==========